aeternity/documentation-hub/docs/quick_glossary.md

 A virtual fuel used in Ethereum to execute smart contracts.
 The aesophia uses accounting mechanism to measure the consumption of gas and limit the consumption of computing resources.

 ### *Gas limit*
-The maximum amount of gas a tranction or block may consume.
+The maximum amount of gas a transaction or block may consume.

 ### *Genesis block*
 The first block in a blockchain, used to initialize a particular network and its cryptocurrency.